Name | Brenden M. Recommended |

 For example, old writing from another era, the meaning can seem opaque.
 When we reveal what they could mean using some ideas and examples from closer to our day, however, we can get to some "Aha!" moments.

-Oftentimes, an old philosophers ideas got translated a particular way in the 1800s and students in 2008 (when I last checked, in class) would tell me "oh, you are talking about that 1808 theory" - in fact, language evolves and we are not restricted to the theories of old dudes only.. or their language.
+Oftentimes, an old philosophers ideas got translated a particular way in the 1800s and students in 2008 would tell me "oh, you are talking about that 1808 theory" - in fact, language evolves and we are not restricted to the theories of old dudes or their languages only.

 Let's think for ourselves and work on things in an inclusive and ranging way, doing so with the skills and resources we have.